MinecraftForge/Documentation/rendering/modelblock.md

 The process of turning JSON in to a renderable object consists of several stages, which will we go through in varying levels of detail.
   - *Parsing of the actual JSON* - This part isn't particularly interesting (unless you want to add custom shapes to the JSON parse, but that is beyond the scope of this document).
     If you're really interested, the parsing happens in `net.minecraft.client.resources.model` as part of resource pack loading.
+    As with most things resolved against resource packs, model block assets will be resolved relative to `assets/modname`.
   - *Enumeration of model states* - When MC is ready to start drawing worlds, it walks the list of all known blocks and gathers up a list of all the states those blocks can be in.
     During this step, MC caches all the `BlockModel`s it will ever possibly need.
     This means that your block must have some reasonable number of (graphical) states, and you must be wary of [combinatorial explosion](http://en.wikipedia.org/wiki/Combinatorial_explosion).